Direct Access (DA)

 4. Submit

-important notice icon Note: If you're submitting multiple service agreements, PG&E requests that you use the sample spreadsheet template found below under "Instructions".
+important notice Note: If you're submitting multiple service agreements, PG&E requests that you use the sample spreadsheet template found below under "Instructions".
 If you've used our sample spreadsheet template in the past to faciliate accurate processing, please use the updated template for this year's DA Lottery.

 Six-Month Notice to Transfer to Direct Access (Form 79-1117), February 4, 2021